tirthajyoti-ghosh/travel-journal/docs/S3_TECHNICAL_DESIGN_DOC.md

 * ❌ No folder hierarchy / nesting
 * ❌ No transcoding or media processing pipeline
 * ❌ No user auth / multi-user support
+* ❌ No gallery or bulk media management UI

 ---